Weak-Memory Dynamics in Discrete Time

 and $\abs{\cdot}$ indicating the Euclidean norm.
 The corresponding slippage matrix is given by the formula

 where $\sG$ and $\sH$ are the unique solutions of the fixed-point equations

 in the set $ B=\bigl\{\sX\in\mathbb{C}^{N\times N} \; : \; \nrm{\sX^{-1}}\leq 1/\eta\bigr\}$.

-The proof of this theorem uses techniques similar to those recently developed for continuous dynamics~\cite{ brandnerDynamicsMicroscaleNanoscale2025a, brandnerDynamicsMicroscaleNanoscale2025}, with a few key modifications.
-A detailed account of the underlying mathematical framework is provided in Refs.~\cite{meyerWeakMemoryDynamicsDiscrete2025,burtonVolterraIntegralDifferential2005,rivasOpenQuantumSystems2012,hornMatrixAnalysis2013,agarwalFixedPointTheory2018}.
-At this point, we add only three remarks before turning to specific classes of systems for illustration.
-First, Eqs.~\eqref{eq:WMC1} and \eqref{eq:WMC2} define the weak-memory regime for discrete dynamics.
+The proof of this theorem and the required mathematical methods are discussed in the Supplemental Material \cite{meyerWeakMemoryDynamicsDiscrete2025} .
+Here, we only add three remarks.
+First, Eqs.~\eqref{eq:WMC1} and \eqref{eq:WMC2} define the weak-memory regime for discrete dynamics, where our theory is applicable without further restrictions.
 These conditions do not require a strong separation of time scales, but can be met even when $M, k$ and $v$ are of the same order of magnitude.
+In such situations, phenomenological methods such as the standard Born-Markov approximation are typically not reliable \cite{strunzConvolutionlessNonMarkovian2004, flemingAccuracyPerturbativeMaster2011, hartmannAccuracyAssessmentPerturbative2020, tellobreuerBenchmarkingQuantumMaster2024, sartipiCanonicallyConsistentQuantumMaster2026}.

 Second, Eq.~\eqref{eq:BndErrLTA} provides a strong bound on the error of the long-time approximation, thereby enforcing the uniqueness of the effective generator.
 That is, while there may exist a whole family of generators that define a non-singular slippage matrix, there is only one such pair whose corresponding long-time approximation satisfies

 for any $X_0$.
-Finally, Eqs.~\eqref{eq:SMDef}, \eqref{eq:GFPE} and \eqref{eq:HFPE} provide an explicit scheme to construct this optimal approximation.
+Finally, Eqs.~\eqref{eq:SMDef}, \eqref{eq:GFPE} and \eqref{eq:HFPE} provide an explicit scheme to construct this optimal approximation to arbitrary accuracy, which would not be possible with standard weak-coupling expansions whose convergence properties are not generally understood.
 To this end, the fixed-point equations \eqref{eq:GFPE} and \eqref{eq:HFPE} may be solved with a suitable ansatz or by iteration, where the latter approach exploits the fact that $T$ and $U$ are contractions on $B$ under the metric $d(\sX,\sY)=\nrm{\sX-\sY}$.

-As a first application, we show how theory can be employed in the coarse graining of Markov processes.
-We focus on systems with a finite space of microstates $\mathbb{M}=\{1,\dots,M\}$ and denote by $P_n=[P_n^1,\dots,P_n^M]$ the time dependent vector that assigns an occupation probability to every microstate.
-Dynamics are governed by the discrete-time master equation